LTMeyer/sc2023-exp/README.md

 # SC2023 reproducibility materials

 In accordance with the _reproducibility initiative_, this document aims at helping members of the reproducibility committee to locally reproduce single-GPU experiments presented in our SC2023 submission.
-It is available online [here](https://gitlab.inria.fr/melissa/sc2023/-/blob/main/README.md).

-Hence, although all original experiments were performed on a supercomputer, the objective here is to reproduce them locally at much smaller scale:
+The current repository contains all the files that were used for the experiments presented in the paper, from the config files to the plot generation.
+These experiments were run on [Jean-Zay](http://www.idris.fr/eng/jean-zay/index.html) ([ranked 124 of the Top500 list](https://www.top500.org/system/179692/)).
+The current repository also provides the necessary files to reproduce the experiments at a smaller scaler on a personal computer for instance.
+The objective here is to reproduce them locally at much smaller scale:
 - the original mesh size of 1,000,000 elements (1000x1000) is scaled down to 10,000 elements (100x100),
 - the training dataset contains 100 simulations instead of 250.